REGISTER

 Additionally, termination of these agreements of equipment supply and/or assembly, installation and construction, or failure to renew them or negotiate new agreements with other suppliers or service providers equally qualified service providers, timely and with similar prices, may also cause a material adverse effect on the subsidiaries, joint ventures and affiliates and, consequently, the Company.

-The Company may be liable for any losses and damages caused to third parties as a result of inadequate provision of electric power transmission services.
+The Company may be held liable for any losses and damage caused to third parties due to the inadequate provision of electricity transmission services, provided that there is clear and incontrovertible evidence of damage to third parties.

 Outbreaks of transmissible diseases on a local and/or global scale and the water crisis may adversely affect the electric power chain